bencardoen/DataCurator.jl/README.md

 - Enable expressive conditional actions to remedy issues with datasets
 - Enable conditional pre-processing
 - Do not require expertise on the user, make templates interpretable
+- Do not require the user to write or change code, recipes can be TOML files designed to be human readable
+- Enable reproducible data processing (pre and post)

 ## Why not use ...?
 - Shell scripts / Linux tools